jjmmpp/J124-Final-Project/README.md

 The most useful analysis might be the result when considering **region residence when working** with **degree type**.
 That would provide knowledge to readers that they could actually use: *pick a good major, then the right region in which to find a job*.

-**I believe that the most valuable information from these data sets is *Degree Type**.
+I believe that the most valuable information from these data sets is *Degree Type.
 That is **the** category in these data sets that allows for most freedom of choice -- not region or school type, as those options involve means and privilege.** This would be in my nutgraf, but first I would have to investigate this -- such as look into statistics on how close to home college students tend to stay when they go for higher education.

 ## To begin: